-Uninsured / under-insured motorist (UMC/UIM) coverage is optional insurance that can be added to an auto insurance policy in California.
+Uninsured / under-insured motorist (UM/UIM) coverage is optional insurance coverage that can be added to an auto insurance policy in California.
 UMC/UIM coverage pays when another driver is at fault but either has no insurance at all, or does not carry enough insurance to cover the injured party’s medical bills and other losses.

 California law requires auto insurers to offer UMC/UIM coverage.
 Such coverage is not mandatory and may be declined.
 But purchasing it is usually a good idea.

 Uninsured drivers generally have fewer assets and less income than drivers with insurance.
-This means that someone injured by an uninsured or underinsured driver may be unable to collect damages from the other driver for medical bills, lost wages, car repair bills, pain and suffering and other losses after a car accident in California.
+This means that someone injured by an uninsured or underinsured driver may be unable to collect damages from the other driver for medical costs, lost wages, car repair bills, pain and suffering and other losses after a car accident in California.

 To help you better understand California uninsured / under-insured auto insurance, our California personal injury lawyers discuss the following, below:

 - 1. What is uninsured motorist insurance coverage in California?

 - 3. Do I need uninsured motorist coverage if I have health insurance?

 - 4. How much UMC/UIM do I need?

 - 5. What are some examples of how it works?